 RCSI University of Medicine and Health Sciences

-RCSI is a specialist health sciences university based in Dublin, the capital city of the Republic of Ireland, offering undergraduate and graduate entry degree programmes in Medicine, Pharmacy and Physiotherapy.
+RCSI is a specialist health sciences university based in Dublin, the capital city of the Republic of Ireland, offering undergraduate and graduate entry degree programmes in Medicine, Pharmacy, Physiotherapy and Advanced Therapeutic Technologies.

 To find out more about RCSI, check out this video and download our prospectus today.